alex-ele-xela/Assessment/Hospital Readmissions/README.md

 ## Future Scope

-We can do the following to scale up the model
+We can do the following :
-1. We could use the entire dataset to get better results.
+1. We could explore the dataset to a greater extent to perform proper Feature Engineering to create a better dataset for training
-2. We could increase max_length of the tokenizer to get longer and more expressive encodings
-3. We could train the model for a lot more epochs
+2. We could train the model for a greater number of epochs